Keeping Children Safe From Sexual Abuse

 Through no fault of their own, kids of any age can find themselves in a situation where an adult is treating them in an inappropriate way.
 Sexual abuse of children doesn’t always involve touching them.
 Someone might show them sexually explicit images or encourage them to engage in behavior inappropriate for their age.

-At Kennedy Law, PC, our lawyers use our more than 75 years combined experience in the law to advocate for people harmed by those in positions of power.
+At Kennedy Law Firm, our lawyers use our more than 75 years combined experience in the law to advocate for people harmed by those in positions of power.

 Teach Children To Speak Up